gselander/pq-suites/draft-spm-lake-pqsuites.md

 * G_XY is the shared secret key K.

-Note that G_Y does not contain a public key when a KEM is used in this way.

 The security requirements and security considerations of EDHOC and the KEM algorithm used apply.
 For example, the Initiator MUST generate a new encapsulation / decapsulation key pair for each EDHOC session.

+Note that G_Y does not contain a public key when a KEM is used in this way.

+Note also that this use of KEM applies both to standalone KEM and hybrid KEMs such as, e.g., X-wing {{I-D.connolly-cfrg-xwing-kem}}.

 Conventions for using post-quantum KEMs within COSE are described in {{I-D.ietf-jose-pqc-kem}}.
-Note that K corresponds to the initial shared secret SS' in that document.
+The shared secret key K corresponds to the initial shared secret SS' in that document.

-Note that this use of KEM applies both to standalone KEM and hybrid KEMs such as, e.g., X-wing {{I-D.connolly-cfrg-xwing-kem}}.

 Compared to elliptic curve algorithms such as ECDHE, ECDSA, and EdDSA, ML-KEM-512 and ML-DSA-44 introduce significantly higher overhead {{FIPS203}}{{FIPS204}}.
 In the future, more efficient post-quantum signature schemes such as FN-DSA and MAYO may be considered, but these are not standardized at the time of this document’s publication.